duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 </details>

 These models can complete Portuguese text pretty well!
-Here are two unedited completions from the [D8 ratio-40 model trained on scores ≥3](https://huggingface.co/duarteocarmo/ginjinha/tree/main/ginjinha_d8_ratio40_ptcore5_education_score_gte3), using a temperature of 0.8 and top-k of 40:
+Below are two unedited completions from the [D8 ratio-40 model trained on scores ≥3](https://huggingface.co/duarteocarmo/ginjinha/tree/main/ginjinha_d8_ratio40_ptcore5_education_score_gte3), generated with a temperature of 0.8 and a top-k of 40:

 **Prompt: `O bairro de Alvalade`**